This post has been updated a number of times throughout the years. This is currently it’s 4th major revision since its first posting in 2010.

 You probably came here in the process of doing research.
 Are you a small business looking to build a website, but you don’t want to get taken for a ride?
-We’ve been professionally developing websites of all sizes for over 6 years and we’d love to educate the business (and consumer) market at large about what it takes to build a website and, perhaps most importantly,
+We’ve been professionally developing websites of all sizes for a decade and we love to educate the business (and consumer) market at large about what it takes to build a website and, perhaps most importantly…

 What it Costs to Build a Website